alessandropanzieri/GSS-Exprivia-project/README.md

 - #### **DB - 01**

-  To store employees' data, a non-relational database is used.
+  To store employees' data, a non-relational database is used, such as MongoDB.

 - #### **DB - 02**